AbdallaAlhag/TLDRit/README.md

 # TLDRit

 Reddit Post Summarized that shows up as top comment.

+Okay, right now 1 request is about 25k input tokens and that makes 2 request = $0.01.
+With $5 worth of tokens you can 1000 request.